FOR IMMEDIATE RELEASE

 Director of Public Relations, Comcast Keystone Region

-HARRISBURG – Families in the Capital Region may be eligible for free internet thanks to a program Comcast is participating in.
+HARRISBURG – Families in the Capital Region getting their kids ready to head back to school may be eligible for free internet.

 The Affordable Connectivity Program (ACP) provides a discount of up to $30 per month toward internet service for eligible households.
 Families who qualify for programs like Federal Pell Grants, National School Lunch vouchers, SNAP, Medicaid, housing assistance, and others would likely also qualify for the ACP.